sharifrahmanie/MBMethPred/README.md

 # MBMethPred: Medulloblastoma Subgroups Prediction
-Utilizing a combination of machine learning models (Random Forest, Naive Bayes, K-Nearest Neighbor, Support Vector Machines, Extreme Gradient Boosting, and Linear Discriminant Analysis) and a deep Artificial Neural Network model, 'MBMethPred' can predict medulloblastoma subgroups, including wingless (WNT), sonic hedgehog (SHH), Group 3, and Group 4 from methylation data.
+MBMethPred is a user-friendly package developed for the accurate prediction of medulloblastoma subgroups using DNA methylation beta values.
+It incorporates seven machine learning models, including Random Forest, K-Nearest Neighbors, Support Vector Machine, Linear Discriminant Analysis, Extreme Gradient Boosting, Naive Bayes, and a neural network model specifically designed for the complexities of medulloblastoma data.
+The package provides streamlined workflows for data preprocessing, feature selection, model training, cross-validation, and prediction.
+This vignette offers detailed explanations, examples, and resulting outputs for each functionality.
+The MBMethPred package was tested on an Ubuntu machine equipped with an Intel Core i5-6200U processor and 16GB RAM.

 # MBMethPred introduction